How to block text messages

 • The phone number doesn’t show up when you search it on Google (or you only find it on sites where people complain about spam calls)

-• There’s a call to action, often trying to scare you into thinking your bank account has been compromised, you were wrongfully charged a fee, or a major discount is expiring
+• There’s a call to action, often trying to scare you into thinking your bank account has been compromised, you were wrongfully charged a fee, or a major discount is expiring.

-What can I do about SMS spam?
+What to do about SMS spam

 The best approach to dealing with spam is to ignore it and report it to your carrier, then block the number.
 Additionally, we strongly advise you to spend some time reading about common scamming techniques, such as smishing, phishing, and social engineering, so that you can recognize suspicious messages when they do arrive.